Euricom/coding_dojo_javascript/docs/GUESTBOOK.md

-# CODING DOJO - Guestbook exercise
+# AfternoonJS - Coding DOJO - Guestbook exercise

 This is the major exercise to build with the T3 Stack.
 We are going to build a simple guest book application, with DB access via Prisma, and API with tRPC and NextAuth for the authentication.